anh/pecancelery/README.rst

 ::

-  from superblog.tasks import SomeTask
+  from superblog.tasks import AddTask

   class SampleController(object):

     @expose()
     def index(self):
-      SomeTask.delay('arg1', 'arg2')
+      AddTask.delay(2, 2)

-To start a celeryd worker to read from your queue, just use the `pecan` command:
+To start a celeryd worker, just use the `pecan` command:

 ::